bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ### Post Deployment Scripts ###

-Post-Deployment Scripts are used to insert the initial data.
-A `User` is needed to do anything in our system, a `UserTaskPriority` table needs to have some values, that map to an applications enumeration.
+Post-Deployment Scripts are used to seed the database with initial data.
+A `User` is needed to do anything in our system, the `UserTaskPriority` and `UserTaskStatus` tables need to have values, that map to an applications enumeration.

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/aspnetcore_rebac/post_deployment_scripts.jpg">